n-theo/Deep-Learning-for-Medical-Image-Classification-An-Introduction-for-Undergraduate-Mathematicians/README.md

 * Data visualisation is again performed by customising the MNIST classifier.
 After applying both models on the Malaria dataset, Model 2 will be further adjusted in order to classify X-Ray images of healthy lungs vs COVID-19 Infected lunngs.
 The dataset is shared by Adrian Rosebrock at: https://www.pyimagesearch.com/2020/03/16/detecting-covid-19-in-x-ray-images-with-keras-tensorflow-and-deep-learning/.

-The COVID-19 Dataset, built by Rosebrock consists of 25 images of healthy lungs found at: https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia and 25 images of infected lungs originally found at: https://github.com/ieee8023/covid-chestxray-dataset/tree/master/images.
+The COVID-19 Dataset, built by Rosebrock consists of 25 images of healthy lungs found at: https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia, and 25 images of infected lungs originally found at: https://github.com/ieee8023/covid-chestxray-dataset/tree/master/images.
+The dataset was then manually modified by me and broken down to a training set of 40 images and a test set of 10 images.
+The classes are qually distributed along the sets.